checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code.md

 We are now fully up and running with our monitoring-as-code setup.
 Our checks will run on a schedule, informing us promptly if anything were to go wrong.
 Rapidly getting to know about failures in our API and key website flows will allow us to react fast and mitigate impact on our users, ensuring a better experience with our product.

-You can find the complete setup described in this guide on our [dedicated repository](https://github.com/checkly/guides-monitoring-as-code).
+You can find the complete setup described in this guide on our {{< newtabref  href="https://github.com/checkly/guides-monitoring-as-code" title="dedicated repository" >}}.

 ### Expanding our setup